-Access control system automatically restricts access of qualified personnel that access to RI facilities and controls access records by ID card (magnetic/contactless Felica etc.) or biometrics (finger prints/vein) authentication.
+The access control system automatically restricts access of qualified personnel that access $\frac{1}{100}$ RI facilities and controls access records by ID card (magnetic/contactless smart card FeliCa system ,etc.) or biometrics (fingerprint/vein matching) authentication.

-Generally, the system permits only access of authorized personnel to the controlled area of RI facilities.
-Accessible area or time can be selected for each qualified radiation work personnel with the system.
+Generally, the system only permits access of authorized personnel to the controlled area of RI facilities.
+Accessible area or time can be selected for each qualified radiation worker with the system.

-At the time of exit from controlled area, each personnel checked with a hand foot monitor can exit from controlled area if contamination isn't detected.
+At the time of exit from the controlled area, each radiation worker is checked with a hand-and-foot monitor and can exit the controlled area only if there is no contamination detected.

-The system is used in combination with limit switches of doors or key switches for personnel access check in the facilities where interlock is required and is also used as a part of an interlock system to prevent equipment from starting when personnel are in the specified areas of accelerator facilities, etc.
+The system is used in combination with limit switches of doors or key switches for personnel access check in the facilities where interlocks are required and is also used as a part of an interlock system to prevent equipment from starting when radiation workers are in the specified areas of such as accelerator facilities.

-The central monitoring system generates daily, monthly, and yearly reports as well as displaying lists of personnel who are currently in the controlled area.
+The central monitoring system generates daily, monthly, and yearly reports as well as displaying lists of workers who are currently in the controlled area.

-Internal exposure evaluation of personnel can be calculated by checking the data of personnel working in controlled area and their access time in controlled area on specified date and time.
-Also, contamination or a loss of radiation sources can be determined with data traceability of the system.
+Internal exposure evaluation of workers can be calculated by checking the data of personnel working in controlled areas including their access times in the controlled area on specified dates and times.
+In addition, contamination or a loss of radiation sources can be determined with data traceability.